orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Mana of the room; max storage capacity.
 - Copying is a magic spell which might take a little bit (so it actually copies on disk); uses "Mana"; let's rephrase mana as a thing which says we have certain capacity X/GB/s write speed, and we use temporarily use it.
 	- Over network and locally too; requires Concentration.
 Can be interrupted.
 What do you call requires concentration, but we dont mind if it's interrupted?.
 Different levels of concentration: not every interrupt interrupt all concentration.
+- Have items be recognizable when they're only stored in memory, o
 - Capacity of GPU/CPU/PCIe buss; "Mana" of objects.
 	- Purposes of what they're used for:
 		- Buffer so that I don't have to redo the PCI thing: Moving the material from Place to Place, or keeping it in some specific place.